robertpiosik/CodeWebChat/README.md

 > <small>**Legal Disclaimer:** After chat initialization, the extension does not read the incoming message.
 The injected _Apply response_ button is not a means of automatic output extraction, it's an alias for the original _copy to clipboard_ button.</small>

+### Practice single-turns

+Chat conversations are only a construct of product interfaces, they hurt the quality of responses from the model and once your context is "poisoned" it will not recover.
+Whenever you're not satisfied with a reponse, **the best practice is to alawys refine your initial instructions and re-initialize**.

 ## 🧰 Tools

 Support your day-to-day work with all must-have AI features.